Potassium nitrite: Medical uses

 Interest in a medical role for inorganic nitrite was first aroused because of the spectacular success of organic nitrites and related compounds in the treatment of angina pectoris.
 While working with Butter at the Edinburgh Royal Infirmary in the 1860s, Brunton noted that the pain of angina could be lessened by venesection and wrongly concluded that the pain must be due to elevated blood pressure.
 As a treatment for angina, the reduction of circulating blood by venesection was inconvenient.
 Therefore, he decided to try the effect on a patient of inhaling amyl nitrite, a recently synthesized compound and one that his colleague had shown lowered blood pressure in animals.
 Pain associated with an anginal attack disappeared rapidly, and the effect lasted for several minutes, generally long enough for the patient to recover by resting.
 For a time, amyl nitrite was the favored treatment for angina, but due to its volatility, it was replaced by chemically related compounds that had the same effect.

 The effect of potassium nitrite on the nervous system, brain, spinal cord, pulse, arterial blood pressure, and respiration of healthy human volunteers was noted, as was the variability between individuals.
 The most significant observation was that even a small dose of <0.5 grains (≈30 mg) given by mouth caused, at first, an increase in arterial blood pressure, followed by a moderate decrease.
 With larger doses, pronounced hypotension ensued.
 They also noted that potassium nitrite, however administered, had a profound effect on the appearance and oxygen-carrying capacity of the blood.
 They compared the biological action of potassium nitrite with that of amyl and ethyl nitrites and concluded that the similarity of action depends on the conversion of organic nitrites to nitrous acid.

 Solutions of acidified nitrite have been used successfully to generate NO and to induce vasorelaxation in isolated blood vessel studies, and the same reaction mechanism has been proposed to explain the biological action of nitrite.

 Other uses

 Potassium nitrite is used in the manufacturing of heat transfer salts.
-As food additive E249, potassium nitrite is a preservative similar to sodium nitrite and is approved for usage in the EU, USA, Australia and New Zealand (where it is listed under its INS number 249).
+As a food additive with the E number E249, potassium nitrite is used as a preservative similar to sodium nitrite and is approved for usage in the EU, USA, Australia, and New Zealand (where it is listed under its INS number 249).

 Potassium nitrite is also used by modern luthiers to darken the tone and possibly improve the acoustic characteristics of violins, used after completing the box and before varnishing.
 The KNO_{2} is applied then exposed to sunlight.